Law and legal papers at Massey University may require you to follow guidelines specific to legal references.

 Two common style guides for legal references are the New Zealand Law Style Guide and the Australian Guide to Legal Citation (AGLC).
 The full style guides are available online, via the following pages:

-Acts of parliament are referred to by name and year:
+In APA style in-text, acts of parliament are referred to by name and year:

 Minimum Wage Act 1983